andrewtheguy/nostrpad/docs/relay-discovery.md

 1. All candidate relays unreachable → use bootstrap relays
 2. No kind 10002 event found → use bootstrap relays
 3. Network error during discovery → use bootstrap relays
-4. Cache expired → re-discover, use bootstrap if fails

 ## Files